PartyDAO/party-protocol/docs/governance.md

         ArbitraryCall(
             // The call target.
             /* address payable */ target,
-            // Amount of ETH to attach to the call.
+            // Amount of ETH to attach to the call (from executor's wallet).
             /* uint256 */ value,
             // Calldata.
             /* bytes */ data,